rockowitz/ddcutil/README.md

 ddctool
 =======

-ddctool is a program for querying and changing monitor settings, such as brightness and color levels.
+`ddctool` is a program for querying and changing monitor settings, such as brightness and color levels.

-ddctool uses DDC/CI to communicate with monitors implementing MCCS (Monitor Control Command Set) over I2C.
+`ddctool` uses DDC/CI to communicate with monitors implementing MCCS (Monitor Control Command Set) over I2C.
 Normally, the video driver for the monitor exposes the I2C channel as devices named /dev/i2c-n.

+A particular use case for `ddctool` is as part of profile management.
+Monitor calibration is relative to the monitor color settings currently in effect, e.g. red gain.  ddctool allows color related settings to be saved at the time a monitor is calibrated, and then restored when the calibration is applied.

+## Feedback Needed
+This is a preliminary release, and feedback would be very helpful.
+The build environment can vary from system to system.
+I2C implementation can vary with card, monitor, and driver.
+There is variation in MCCS interpretation.
+Furthermore, I2C is an inherently unreliable protocol, requiring retry management.

+In particular:

+- Were you able to build `ddctool`?
+What changes were required to the Autoconf files?
+- Does it work with given card, driver, and monitor?
+I'm not particularly concerned with older monitors whose MCCS version is unspecified (i.e. is less than 2.0).
+On the other hand, the I'm very interested in how `ddctool` handles monitors implementing MCCS V3.0, as the V3.0 specific code has not been tested.
+In particular, does `ddctool` property read Table type features.
+- And of course, is the program useful?
+Does it merit further development?
+What features does it need?

+Command `ddctool interrogate` collects maximal information about the installation environment, video card and driver, and monitor capabilities.
+I'd appreciate it if you could redirect its output to a file and send the file to me.
+This will help diagnose problems and identify features that should be implemented.

+Finally, I am looking for for additional MCCS documentation.
+I have copies of MCCS specification versions 2.0 (10/17/2003) and 3.0 (6/27/2006) .
+I would appreciate pointers to other versions of the specification, i.e. versions 1.0 (9/11/1998),  2.1 (5/28/2005), and 2.2 (1/19/2009).

 ##ddctool Commands
 | Command | Function